Locations in Denver: DrinkHere

 720-460-3738

-When Union Station was renovated, the mezzanine was turned into one of the most enchanting bars in town: the Cooper Lounge.
-With elegant seating areas and a long bar fronted by comfortable stools, it’s a great place to meet up with friends from out of town.
-But it's also become something of a favorite with locals, particularly on full-moon nights, when you can sit on a barstool sipping a martini and look over 17th Street bathed in moonlight.
+When Union Station was renovated a decade ago, the mezzanine was turned into one of the most enchanting bars in town: the Cooper Lounge.
+In 2024, the elegant drinking destination got a refresh of its own that somehow made it even more lush.
+It’s a great place to meet up with friends from out of town, but it's also become something of a favorite with locals, particularly on full-moon nights, when you can sit on a barstool sipping a martini and look over 17th Street bathed in moonlight.
 The view is magical.
 And you might need to be a magician to secure a spot here: There's sometimes a two-hour wait.

 6 articles